jeticos/tobi/README.md

 </button>
 ```

-In any case, the attribute `data-type` with the value `youtube` must be added.
+In both ways, the attribute `data-type` with the value `youtube` must be added.

 #### Optional attributes

 - `data-controls` indicates whether the video player controls are displayed: `0` do not display and `1` display controls in the player.
 - `data-height` set the height and `data-width` the width of the player.
-I recommend to use a external library for responsive iframes.
+I recommend using an external library for responsive iframes.

 ## Grouping